ExC3-dev/Direct-PX/README.md

 **Direct-PX** is a minimal Python wrapper for a Windows DLL that lets you draw pixels **directly** to the screen.

-No dependencies, unless you are using the image related things, then Pillow may be required.

 Great for:
 - Custom HUDs and overlays
 - Realtime pixel effects (scanlines, CRT, pixelation, etc)